avram/zandy/README.md

 [![Build Status](https://travis-ci.org/avram/zandy.svg?branch=master)](https://travis-ci.org/avram/zandy)

 ## Installation
-A built and signed version of Zandy is available for purchase on the Android Market (https://market.android.com/details?id=com.gimranov.zandy.app).
+A built and signed version of Zandy is available for purchase on the Google Play (https://play.google.com/store/apps/details?id=com.gimranov.zandy.app).

 You can also check out this project and build an APK yourself:
 ```